 Rhodes – is called the “Mediterranean Pearl”.
-It is very attractive not only because of the nature, but also because of the historical monuments.
+It is a very attractive island - not only because of the nature, but also because of the historical monuments.

 The history of the Greek Island - is derived from from the Mythology.
 When Zeus divided land among the gods of Mount Olympus he had forgotten about the absent Sun-god Helios.
 When Helios complained about the injustice done to him, Zeus offered him a land that will emerge the sea.